 The creators who build owned audiences start before they need them.
 The creators who lose everything say "I'll get to it later" — and then wake up to a ban.

 If you've already experienced a platform ban, you know the panic.
 If you haven't, read this and understand that it can happen to anyone, at any time, for reasons you may never fully understand.
+Not sure if you've been shadowbanned on Instagram?
+Check the warning signs before it escalates.

 Migration goes beyond a one-time project.
 It demands ongoing effort.
 Every post, every story, every live stream presents an opportunity to move one more fan from a rented platform to a channel you control.
 The creators who treat this as a core business function — not a side project — survive platform shifts, algorithm changes, and bans.